JDBDT/jdbdt/src/site/markdown/DBSetup.md

 In relation to `save` and `restore`, `commit(db)` is a shorthand for `db.getConnection().commit()`.
-Such a call commits all database changes and discards the JDBDT save-point (or any other save-point set for the database otherwise).
+Such a call commits all database changes and discards the JDBDT save-point (or any other save-point set for the database otherwise, e.g., by the SUT itself).

 *Illustration*